daniel-wrench/sf_gap_analysis/README.md

     (Run on tmux on terminal to do other stuff while it downloads)

-    HPC:
-         About 6000 files for the full 5 and a bit years of 6-hourly data from PSP = 130GB of disk space
+    About 6000 files for the full 5 and a bit years of 6-hourly data from PSP = 130GB of disk space.
+After filtering done in the next two steps, we end up with 4380 files (3.5 years worth) = amount of clean data available from existing 5 and bit years of data, given current conditions.
+Performing the same filtering on all the Wind data from 2016, we 5 months of data

 4. **Delete files that are too small**

     `bash delete_small_files.sh`

-    - A common error is that the file is unexpectedly small: i.e., it is not the full 6 hours, or at least does not contain 10,000 points at the initial resampled cadence. **We should run a simple check for this prior, deleting any files smaller than 1MB (and then seeing whether too many/not enough are caught by this, depending on any remaining error messages)**.
+    A common error is that the file is unexpectedly small: i.e., it is not the full 6 hours, or at least does not contain 10,000 points at the initial resampled cadence. **We should run a simple check for this prior, deleting any files smaller than 1MB (and then seeing whether too many/not enough are caught by this, depending on any remaining error messages)**.

 4. **Process the data, file by file**